canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 }
 ```

+### Parsers

-After ignoring all the unnecessary text, you can create separate little functions to extract text.
-For example, extract a line if it matches a regular expression, read all text between two consecutives line numbers or regexes, read a fixed string.
+After ignoring all the unnecessary text, you can create separate small functions to extract text.
+For example, extract a line if it matches a regular expression, read all text between two consecutive line numbers or regexes, read a fixed string.
 Here, you have the _parsers_.
-Now, you can read text in a line of a page or use a default value if no text is found.
+Now, you can read text in a line of a page or use a default value if there isn't any.

 ```csharp
 public class ParseFromLineNumberWithRegex : IParse